RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

           width="100%"></iframe>
 </div>

 In the figure above, we start with a pretrained RF model that uses a straight interpolation and convert it into a spherical RF.
 We then apply Euler sampling to both RFs.
-Although the two RFs follow entirely different trajectories, they both reach the same endpoint $$Z_1$$.
+Although the two RFs follow entirely different trajectories, they both reach the same endpoint $$Z_1$$, and hence the same rectified coupling.

 <div class="l-body-outset">
   <iframe src="{{ '/assets/plotly/interp_convert_10step.html' | relative_url }}"